kimhonoridez/kokak-lush/README.md

 Supposedly, I was about to use Karma + Jasmine but because it's already long overdue so I was not able to integrate.

 ### Other Highlights
-Previously, I created an authorization frontend framework which I have partly applied to this application.
+Previously, I created a frontend authorization framework which I have partly applied to this application.
 For more details, please visit and download [Kahayag](https://github.com/kimhonoridez/kahayag).

 -------